 Check out the Website’s Culture at Home Post for those missing their theatre and musical outings and meetings.

 Remote help has been offered by a member on one of her interests – Geneaology.
-See enews sent out to members only for for more info on this kind offer and contact details.
+See past enews, sent out to members only, for more info on this kind offer and contact details.

-Phone a u3a Friend that you haven’t seen since lockdown close of meetings.
+A thoughtful member suggested that we could take a few minutes to Phone a u3a Friend who we have not seen since lockdown close of meetings.
 Or email, text, Whatsapp, Zoom them or use whatever communication method you and they prefer.
-See above under Computer Advice for help with IT issues.

 Remember too the monthly enews.
 The enews editor advises trying to keep the enews items brief.
 If it is too long, send it in to the Web Team instead for publishing on the Website.
 The Web Team will then provide the enews Editor with a link to be included in your shortened enews item.
 If you’d like an item to appear in it about your remote activities, send to the enews Editor at: